Anders-Holst/mcp-agents/dirigera/fastmcp/README.md

 ## How to Run

-You will have to setup a MCP LLM system - either Claude Desktop or MCP-CLI and configure them to use this server.
+You will have to setup a MCP LLM system - either Claude Desktop MCP-CLI or similar and configure them to use this server.
 You can also use the MCP Inspector to test the server.

+There are also some basic examples in the pydanticai folder on how to use the server for mcp automation using an llm.

 ```bash
 npx @modelcontextprotocol/inspector uv --directory . run dirigeramcp.py
 ```
 Assuming that you have the config file in the same directory as the dirigeramcp.py file.

 ## Configuration